-Included Relevant to SSR Description Туре Gas or Baseline or Justification/Explanation Deimor na Effect Course con Cimbro Excluded Project AC-1 ry Effect Source Deseline Medalad Decemention and the increase of AC-1 Standing live carbon (carbon in all portions of living trees) Reservoir / Pool CO2 Included Baseline: Modeled based on initial field inventory measurements and expected land-use conversion rates Preservation and/or increases of standing live carbon stocks and/or soil carbon stocks relative to baseline levels are likely to be a large Primary Effect of Avoided Conversion Projects.
-Project: Measured by field measurements and updating forest carbon inventory AC-2 Shrubs and Reservoir CO 2 Excluded Baseline: N/A Changes in this reservoir/reservoir are herbaceous understory carbon / Pool Project: N/A unlikely to have a significant effect on total quantified GHG reductions/removals.
+Included Relevant to SSR Description Туре Gas or Baseline or Justification/Explanation Excluded Project ry Effect Source AC-1 Standing live carbon (carbon in all portions of living trees) Reservoir / Pool CO2 Included Baseline: Modeled based on initial field inventory measurements and expected land-use conversion rates Preservation and/or increases of standing live carbon stocks and/or soil carbon stocks relative to baseline levels are likely to be a large Primary Effect of Avoided Conversion Projects.
+Project: Measured by field measurements and updating forest carbon inventory AC-2 Shrubs and herbaceous understory carbon Reservoir / Pool CO 2 Excluded Baseline: N/A Project: N/A Changes in this reservoir/reservoir are unlikely to have a significant effect on total quantified GHG reductions/removals.
 Additionally, it is a conservative programmatic measure to exclude shrubs and herbaceous understory carbon.
 AC-3 Standing dead carbon (carbon in all portions of dead, standing trees) Reservoir / Pool CO 2 Included Baseline: Assumed to be static based on initial field inventory measurements Project: Measured by updating forest carbon inventory Avoided Conversion Projects may significantly increase standing dead carbon stocks over time.
 The protocol requires recruitment and retention of dead material, including standing dead wood as a structural element.
 Minimum volume thresholds are stated to meet Natural Forest Management criteria.
 (See Section 3.9.2).
 AC-4 Lying dead wood carbon Reservoir / Pool CO 2 Excluded Baseline: N/A Project: N/A Exclusion of lying dead wood is programmatically conservative for accounting of total quantified GHG reductions/removals, since project activities most likely will lead to increases in lying dead wood carbon.
 Lying dead wood is highly variable and is difficult to measure accurately, and therefore challenging to achieve confidence with estimates For Natural Forest Management criteria, the protocol requires recruitment and retention of dead material, including lying dead wood as a structural element.
 Minimum volume thresholds are stated